AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Blind\>
- Switches the console into Blind mode which allows you to make changes on the visualiser while not affecting the stage output.
+ Switches the console into Blind mode which allows you to make programming changes using the visualiser (or in your head) while not affecting the stage output.
+See [Blind mode](../running-the-show/playback-controls.md#blind-mode).

  ---
 ## \<Block\>